Tipi-Hack/tipi-hack.github.io/_drafts/2023-01-22-insomnihack-teaser-autopsy.md

 ### PCAP analysis and secrets extraction

-By analyzing the PCAP we can discover two types of communication:
+By analyzing the PCAP, we can discover two types of communication:
 * HTTP communication using WEBDAV in clear text
-* DCE/RPC call related to schedule task which are encrypted, we need a password or a hash to decrypt the traffic.
+* DCE/RPC calls related to scheduled tasks.
+These calls are encrypted, so we need a password or a hash to decrypt the traffic.

-If we take a deeper look to the WEBDAV browsed URL we can identify that the malicious actor was very interested by `NTDS.dit`, `SECURITY` or `SYSTEM` files.
-If the attacker was able to retrieve one of the file, the HTTP object object options should allow us to extract them easily.
+If we take a deeper look to the WEBDAV browsed URL, we can identify that the malicious actor was very interested by the `NTDS.dit`, `SECURITY` and `SYSTEM` files.
+If the attacker was able to retrieve some files, the Wireshark "Export Objects -> HTTP" feature should allow us to extract them easily.

-A simple order by size allow us to extract the three files:
+A simple order-by-size allows us to extract all three files:
 ![webdav file extraction](/assets/ins_teaser23-autopsy-webdav-files.png)

-Then it is possible to use `secretsdump` from impacket to extract domain secrets:
+Then, it is possible to use `secretsdump` from impacket to extract domain secrets:
 ```
-$ secretsdump.py -ntds ntds.dit -security SECURITY -system SYSTEM local                                                                                                                                                                                                          130 ↵
+$ secretsdump.py -ntds ntds.dit -security SECURITY -system SYSTEM local
 Impacket v0.9.24 - Copyright 2021 SecureAuth Corporation

 [*] Target system bootKey: 0x805486c875e5e6992d3d2afeb72c6999